 As your baby grows and changes you may experience changes in your breastfeeding relationship.
 Some may be normal changes and others may signal a need for assistance.
 Call or email me we your concerns to see how I may assist you.

 What area do you provide service to?

-I provide in-home consultations in the Pearland area.
+I provide in-home consultations in Pearland and the greater Houston area.

 Do you take insurance?

-I don’t take insurance but at the end of the in home consultation I will provide you will a superbill you to file a claim with your insurance company for possible reimbursement.
+I don’t take insurance but at the end of the in home consultation, I will provide you with a superbill you can file with your insurance company for possible reimbursement.